Tony Lewis FRICS – Chartered Surveyor

 • Legal dispute;

-The Red Book sets out a range of matters that the valuation report must address, what assumptions might be made and it defines Market Value and other valuation bases that might be utilised depending upon circumstance.
+The UK Red Book sets out a range of matters that the valuation report must address, what assumptions might be made, and it defines Market Value and other valuation bases that might be utilised depending upon circumstance.

 Valuation Reports

-Market Valuation reports start at around £200 plus VAT.
+Market Valuation reports start at around £250 plus VAT – but costs increase with value amd complexity, etc..

 Valuations for Tax Purposes

-Inheritance Tax (often called Probate Valuations) these are formal valuations and should be prepared by a qualified Valuer.
+Inheritance Tax (IHT) valuations (often called Probate Valuations) these are formal valuations and should be prepared by a qualified Valuer.
 An estate agent’s market appraisal is not suitable.
-These valuations are prepared in accordance with UKGN 3 of the RICS UK Valuation Standards.
-The normal definition of Market Value is not used and the basis of valuation is found in S.160 Inheritance Act 1984, and a bespoke suite of assumptions is applied, there is an important differentiation from ‘normal’ market value concerning the issue of ‘special purchaser’.
+These valuations are prepared in accordance with UKGN 3 RICS Valuation – Global Standards: UK national supplement (UK Red Book).
+The ‘normal’ definition of Market Value is not used and the basis of valuation is found in S.160 Inheritance Act 1984, and a bespoke suite of assumptions is applied.
+There is an important differentiation from ‘normal’ market value concerning the issue of ‘special purchaser’.
 The valuation is made as at the date of death.

 Capital gains Tax.
 These are again formal valuations.
 They are frequently retrospective and date back to the point of acquisition or transfer.
 UKGN 3 again applies but the valuation basis is found in S.272 Taxation of Chargeable Gains Act 1992.
-These are often complex instructions with several valuation dates with changing physical conditions and occupancy circumstances at those dates.
-I keep estate agency sales particulars and valuation records dating back to the early 1980’s to assist with this work.
+These are often complex instructions with several valuation dates with changing physical conditions and occupancy circumstances at those dates..

 Reinstatement Valuation

-Some home owners concerned over the amount for which their dwelling is insured wish to commission a standalone reinstatement valuation.
+Home owners concerned over the amount for which their dwelling is insured might wish to commission a stand-alone reinstatement valuation.

-A reinstatement valuation is a calculation based upon a wide range of inputs including age, type, floor area, ceiling height, constructional materials, roof pitch, areas of driveway, boundary walls, drainage runs and so on.
-The Building Cost Information Service provides build cost indices and input rates to complete the valuation amount.
+A reinstatement valuation is a calculation based upon a wide range of inputs including age, type, floor area, ceiling height, constructional materials, roof pitch, areas of driveway, boundary walls, drainage runs, professional fees and so on.
+We use The Building Cost Information Service (BCIS) build cost indices and input rates to calculate the re-instatement amount.

-Standalone reinstatement valuations start at around £175 plus VAT.
+Standalone re-instatement valuations start at around £250 plus VAT.

 Copyright © 2024 Tony Lewis FRICS – Chartered Surveyor